Press resources

 GuaranteeOne year warranty and a 30-day money-back guarantee on every radio.

 CompanyBlueUplink, founded by Edward.
-TACCOM is its first hardware product.
+TACCOM is one of several hardware products.

 Photos & video